No Meat For 30 Days: The Shocking Health Impact

 - Energy Loss: Plant-based diets often lack iron, protein, and B vitamins, which are more readily available in animal products.
 B12, in particular, is only found in animal-based foods, so supplementation may be necessary.

-- Muscle Loss: Rapid weight loss on a plant-based diet might result in muscle loss rather than fat loss.
+- Muscle Loss: Rapid decrease in weight on a plant-based diet might result in muscle loss rather than fat loss.
 To prevent this, focus on protein-rich plant foods like beans and pea protein.

 - Digestive Issues: A sudden increase in fiber intake can lead to bloating and gas.
 Ease into the diet gradually and consider steaming vegetables to make them easier to digest.